Cummings remembered as a 'champion for the people' by West Baltimore neighbors

 The outpouring in the wake of his death from an undisclosed illness has included mourners quietly leaving flowers on the front step of the home Cummings shared with his wife, former Maryland gubernatorial candidate Maya Rockeymore Cummings.

-Cummings is remembered in Baltimore as a civil rights leader and fierce defender of the city.
+Cummings is remembered in Baltimore as a civil rights leader and a fierce defender of the city.

 RELATED: U.S. Rep. Elijah Cummings has died at 68